What is “Gathering?”

 We did not take on all the information in the placemats on at one time.
 The luxury of a month of riches to savor became precious to us!
 We fell in love with this resource.

-Every morning, my son (currently 3) requests that I sing the hymn for him.
-And he is noticing the things on the placemats so much that we worked on his first natural sight words out of Psalm 100!
+Every morning, my son requests that I sing the hymn for him.
+He is noticing the things on the placemats so much that we worked on his first natural sight words out of Psalm 100!
 It blesses this Mama’s heart immeasurably!

 Are there more?

 Yes!
-I just completed the 2019-2020 school year and the subscriber-exclusive FREE Gathering placemats.
-I am currently working on a preschool version and Art and Artists versions for Classical Conversations Cycle 2.
+I am working on the 2021-2022 school year and the subscriber-exclusive FREE Gathering placemats.
+I am always working to bring more Gatherings to your family.
+Look for a free preschool version, nature study versions, and Art and Artists versions.

 Can you tell us more about the Charlotte Mason/AO inspiration?